In this blog, We answer the question: "How much does it cost to be successful with Inbound?". Have a read of the blog to find out the answer!

 Also, "cheap" SEO will cost your business more in the long run as it'll most likely leverage what we call black and grey hat SEO techniques.
 These techniques are frowned upon by search engines - i.e. keyword stuffing, duplicate content, link farms and so on.
 So whilst they may seem useful and beneficial to improve the ranking of your content, once Google's crawlers (or any other search engine's) find that content, it'll be penalised.
 This can cause lasting damage to your website.

 As mentioned earlier, our platform of choice is HubSpot and for obvious reasons; HubSpot pioneered the Inbound Marketing strategy and build a platform around it.
-HubSpot provides all the tools you need to attract, engage, covert and delight potential prospects.
+HubSpot provides all the tools you need to attract, engage, convert and delight potential prospects.

 As you begin to grow and look to scale your Inbound Marketing activities, you'll need a platform to support them if you don't have one already.